This post may contain affiliate links. Read my full disclosure policy.

 Asparagus Tart with tarragon, chives, and gruyere in a flakey puff pastry crust- a simple, elegant dish, perfect for a special occasion.
-Under 30 minutes of hands-on time!
+Under 30 minutes of hands-on time, with a video.

 We have come into this exquisite world to experience ever and ever more deeply our divine courage, freedom and light. – Hafiz